 3. Synthetic oils increase engine longevity.
 If everything else is the same, an engine will last longer if synthetic oil is used because synthetic oil does not break down as rapidly as mineral oils.

-Toyota Camry Recommended Oil by Year
+Oil Capacity – Toyota Camry – by Year

 The following table lists the Oil Capacity for Toyota Camry’s from 2007-2021 with engine displacements of 2.4L (4-Cyl), 2.5L (4-Cyl), and 3.5L (6-Cyl).

-Toyota Camry Recommended Oil Filter by Year
+Toyota Camry Oil Capacity (in U.S. Quarts) by Year.

 The following table lists the part numbers for the correct Oil Filters for Toyota Camry’s from 2007-2021 with engine displacements of 2.4L (4-Cyl), 2.5L (4-Cyl), and 3.5L (6-Cyl).
 Click the part numbers to see price, availability and more information.